 Forty-seven girls escaped during and shortly after they were kidnapped.
 Afterward, each of the 47 had their own tale of dread and trauma—and perhaps feelings of “survivor guilt,” as the few who were spared the horrors of days, weeks, months and years spent in the hands of unredeemed men who believe they serve Allah through rape, maiming and murder.

-After a few more escaped, Boko Haram released 21 girls in October 2016 and another 82 in May 2017.
+After a few more escaped, an extremist group that is located primarily in Northern Nigeria released 21 girls in October 2016 and another 82 in May 2017.
 The timeline below offers a detailed list of escapes and releases in the last five years: